DOCUMENT TSC-2026/B89 · BLOG POST 89 · ECOSYSTEM STRATEGY · REV. 01

 Full background →

 The Shopify app M&A market in 2026 is more active than most founders realize, and far more selective than the headlines suggest.
-Deals are getting done every month.
-They are just not getting done at the prices founders quote each other over drinks.
+Deals are closing every month across micro, small, and lower mid-market bands.
+AppHub, Pantastic, Threecolts, ShopCircle, Assembly, SureSwift, and Tiny are all writing checks.
+The problem is not that buyers left.
+It is that the bar moved while most founders were still quoting each other last cycle's prices.

-I will put my bias on the table first.
+I will put my bias on the table.
 I founded getuptime.co and sold it to Tiny, so I have sat on the sell side of one of these.
-That gives me direct experience and no reason to talk any buyer up or down.
-Treat everything here as directional market context, not a quote and not a recommendation to call anyone.
+I know what the buyer's diligence checklist looks like from the inside.
+Take everything here as directional market context: not a quote on your specific app, and not a recommendation to call any particular buyer.

 Here is what is actually happening in the market this year, and the one structural change that is quietly rewriting the math on every deal.